Nameo91/code-quality/bank_tech_test/readme.md

 I want to withdraw money

 As a client,
+So I can manage my bank account,
+I want to know the balance

+As a client,
 So I can track my transactions,
 I want to see the bank statement
 ```